Noah20102021/SpotiOver/README.md

 <img src="https://developer.spotify.com/images/guidelines/design/logo-size.svg" alt="Spotify logo" style="width:70px">

-SpotiOver is a lightweight Python application that provides a convenient pop-up overlay displaying the currently playing song from Spotify.
+<a href="https://spotiover.4lima.de/">SpotiOver</a> is a lightweight Python application that provides a convenient pop-up overlay displaying the currently playing song from Spotify.
 Stay informed about your music without interrupting your workflow.

 ## Features